-Available as a FREE downloadable app for Apple Watch and Wear OS by Google, the kCalculator smartwatch app leads a paradigm shift away from burdensome food journaling by effortlessly and reliably collecting key objective metrics, including calories, simply from the motions of the dominant hand.
+Available as a downloadable app for Apple Watch, the kCalculator smartwatch app leads a paradigm shift away from burdensome food journaling by effortlessly collecting key objective metrics, including calories, using the motions of the dominant hand.

 The food choices we make still count.
 They will forever impact our health and our calories.
-But what we eat is the micro picture of our eating habits.
-The macro picture measures how consistently our eating habits align with our long-term health goals.
+But what we eat is the micro picture of any particular meal or snack.
+The macro picture tells us how consistently our eating habits align with our long-term health goals.

 The kCalculator offers enlightening visibility into the macro picture of our health without the effort of traditional food journaling and allows us to answer fundamental questions about our eating habits, including:

-- Are we regularly eating calories in excess of what our bodies need?
+- Am I regularly eating calories in excess of what my body needs?

-- How consistently are we eating our meals?
+- How consistently am I eating my meals?

 - Are there any persistent sources of excess calories such as late-night snacking?

-- Are there any days, times or episodes that look particularly bad or send us in the wrong direction?
+- Are there any days, times or episodes that look particularly bad or send me in the wrong direction?